-- c) Approved ICM used to derive the insurance group's and insurer's ECR - i.
+- c.
+Approved ICM used to derive the insurance group's and insurer's ECR - i.
 A description of the purpose and scope of the business and risk areas where the Group and Insurers BSCR Models is used

 The Company and its insurers do not have an approved internal capital model.
 The Group primarily uses its own economic capital models to determine its CISSA and GSSA capital.
-For CLAC and ColRe the BMA's standard deterministic approach is used.
+For CLAC the BMA's standard deterministic approach is used.
 The capital requirements for the Group and insurance entities regulated by the BMA are not determined by the internal capital models.
 Rather, the standard BSCRs are used to determine the ECR and MSM.

 ii.
 Where a partial internal model is used, a description of how it is integrated with the Group and Insurers BSCR Models iii.
 A description of methods used in the Group and Insurers BSCR Models to calculate the ECR iv.
 A description of aggregation methodologies and diversification effects v.
 A description of the main differences in the methods and assumptions used for the risk areas in the internal model versus the Group and Insurers BSCR Models vi.
 A description of the nature and suitability of the data used in the Group and Insurers BSCR Models vii.
-Any other material information a) A description of the significant event
+Any other material information a.
+A description of the significant event b.
+Approximate date(s) or proposed timing of the significant event